 Connecticut Health Foundation, Inc. (the Foundation) is a not-for-profit corporation organized under the laws of the State of Connecticut.
-The purpose of the Foundation is to promote the health and welfare of the people of Connecticut.
+The Foundation, established in 1999, is the largest independent/private foundation in Connecticut.
+The mission of the Foundation is to improve the health and well-being of all Connecticut residents using a systems change approach with the immediate focus on expanding health equity by helping more people gain access to quality, affordable health care - especially those who disproportionately lack it now, people of color.